 1. Guild members will have accrued 70 active membership points, and will have not already received an award within the space of three years.

-2. Eligible members will submit an application of intent to take a class in the next year once points have been accrued.
-This isn’t for approval or rejection purposes, but to give the member an opportunity to think about what they want to study, and to alert the Committee of budgetary needs to anticipate in the coming year.
-If the member decides not to take the class, no loss of points will occur and the member may submit an

-application in a subsequent year.
+2. Eligible members will submit a Request for RAAM Reimbursement once 70 points have accrued and the requirement for reimbursement are completed..

 3. Reimbursements are available for only a single class or a single workshop offering.
 This includes a single class or workshop that extends for multiple days.
 (This will not cover multiple classes over a single convention, like Convergence or Midwest Weavers, etc. This will not be used towards room, board, transportation or materials fees.)
 This is purposeful so that the member will focus on one area of study, with the encouragement to expand that single class over several days, if they so wish.

 Requirements for reimbursement: